AhmadEleiwa/ProjectMangament/README.md

 Project management is the application of knowledge, skills, tools and techniques to meet the project requirements and achieve the desired outcome.

 ### Project Manager
 Shaperd projects from start to finish and serve as guides for their team, using their impeccable origanizational and interperonal skills ever step of the way.
+Project managers add value to their teams and organizations in key ways that include prioritization, delegation, and effective communication

 what project manager do ?